NiryoRobotics/ned_ros/sphinx_doc/source/installation/wsl.rst

    Ubuntu 18.04 in the Windows Store

 6. Launch the app.
-The first time, it asks you to finish the initialization of the OS Your Ubuntu OS is now ready.
-You can continue the build of the stack using the tutorial
+The first time, it asks you to finish the initialization of the OS.

+Your Ubuntu OS is now ready.
+You can continue the build of the stack using the tutorial.

 Setting up GUI forwarding
 --------------------------

 WSL does not come with an X server.
 Thus, you will not be able to launch any graphical windows for now.
-But we can change this by using a Windows X server and forward the GUI to it using GUI forwarding
+But we can change this by using a Windows X server and forward the GUI to it using GUI forwarding.

 Many X servers exist for Windows 10.
 We tested VcXsrc, and it correctly does the job. https://sourceforge.net/projects/vcxsrv/